Understanding frozen shoulder – What is it?

-Duplay in 1879 first described the frozen shoulder as “humeroscapular periarthritis”.
-In 1934 the term “frozen shoulder” was introduced by Codman and still widely in use.
+Duplay in 1879, first described the frozen shoulder as “humeroscapular periarthritis”.
+In 1934 the term “frozen shoulder” was introduced by Codman and is still widely in use.
 He described the condition as “difficult to define, difficult to treat and difficult to explain,” and this remains true to this day (Ryan, Victoria et al. 2016).
 In 1945 Adhesive capsulitis was termed by Neviaser when he described the texture of the joint capsule as “adhesive” due to inflammatory and fibrotic changes observed in the capsule or bursa.

-Classification of Frozen shoulder
+Classification of frozen shoulder

 Primary/ Idiopathic FS: usually associated with other diseases and conditions like diabetes and thyroid diseases or Parkinson’s disease etc. It is often an insidious onset.

 Secondary FS: can occur following a trauma (fracture, dislocation, or soft tissue injury) and immobilization following rotator cuff tendon tear, Impingement, biceps tenosynovitis and calcific tendonitis.

 Studies have shown that the increased pain from the shoulder pathology is said to cause reduced movement in the shoulder leading to a frozen shoulder.
 The pain can increase the reluctance to move to cause neurological inhibition and leading to a frozen state.
 It can explain why FS is common after a shoulder injury.